 Urinary tract infections (also called UTIs).
 The urinary tract is the system of organs (including the kidneys and bladder) that helps your body get rid of waste and extra fluids in urine.
-Babies with spina bifida often can’t control when they go to the bathroom because the nerves that help the bladder and bowels work are damaged.
-If your baby has problems emptying the bladder completely, it can cause UTIs and kidney problems.
+Babies who have spina bifida often can’t control when they go to the bathroom because the nerves that help the bladder and bowels work are damaged.
+If your baby has problems emptying their bladder completely, it can cause UTIs and kidney problems.
 Your baby’s health care provider can teach you how to use a plastic tube called a catheter to empty your baby’s bladder.

 - Obesity (being very overweight)

-- Digestion, the process of how your body breaks down food after you eat
+- Digestion (the process of how your body breaks down food after you eat)

 What health care providers treat spina bifida?